 7. “I’ll buy the bottle with the cool label” (or rather 7c)

 Let’s face it, standing in front of a literal wall of wine at a store is intimidating.
 There are so many choices.
-While you would hope that there is a knowledgeable wine associate nearby that could help guide a consumer to a great bottle, sometimes there isn’t.
+While you would hope that there is a knowledgeable wine steward nearby that could guide a consumer to a great bottle, sometimes there isn’t.

-I would much rather have someone have a label catch their eye that gives them a reason to try it then to have them fall back to just drinking their same ole, same ole.
-If they take it home and it sucks (like, admittedly, many gimmicky labeled wines often do), then lesson learned and there is no reason to buy that wine again.
+I would much rather have someone have a label catch their eye than nothing.
+It at least gives them a reason to try it rather than fall back to just drinking their same ole, same ole.
+If they take it home and it sucks (like, admittedly, many gimmicky labeled wines often do), then lesson learned.
+There is no reason to buy that wine again.
 They can move on to something new.
-If the wine shop they’re buying from is really awesome, they may be able to even take that sucky wine back and exchange it for something else that catches their eye.
+If the wine shop they’re buying from is decent, they may be able to take that sucky wine back and exchange it for something else that catches their eye.

 8. “What is Robert Parker’s rating for this wine?”

 This is another thing that, admittedly, does make wine professionals inwardly (and sometimes outwardly) roll their eyes.
-That is because the number one mantra in the wine industry is that taste is personal and just because a wine critic loves or loathes something doesn’t mean it’s going to match your opinion.
-And, really, in the end all that matters is your opinion because you are the one who is putting it in your mouth.
+That is because the number one mantra in the wine industry is that taste is personal.
+Just because a wine critic loves or loathes something doesn’t mean it’s going to match your opinion.
+And, really, in the end, all that matters is your opinion because you are the one who is putting it in your mouth.

-But what these eye-rolling wine pros often forget is that Robert Parker, like Jamie Goode, is a tool.
-Especially for newbie wine drinkers who are still learning what their personal taste is, it’s helpful to hear an expert’s opinion on a wine.
-But the key is to make sure the newbie drinker knows that it is perfectly fine to disagree with the experts.
+But what these eye-rolling wine pros often forget is that Robert Parker, like Jamie Goode, is a tool–especially for newbie wine drinkers who are still learning what their taste is.
+It’s helpful to hear an expert’s opinion on a wine.
+But the key is to make sure that the newbie drinker knows that it is perfectly fine to disagree with the experts.

-In fact, the most ideal approach for those newbies is to notice how their own tastes calibrate with the experts with certain wines.
-They may find that they really jive with Parker’s opinions on Rhone-style wines but find his opinions on Napa Cabs completely off from theirs.
+The ideal approach for those newbies is to notice how their tastes calibrate with the experts with certain wines.
+They may find that they jive with Parker’s opinions on Rhone-style wines but find his views on Napa Cabs completely off from theirs.
 That’s fantastic and it sharpens the effectiveness of using that tool.

-But just as our tool boxes at home aren’t limited to just a single screw driver, so too, should we be open to the usefulness of having a variety of tools and opinions at our disposal.
-You might find that Jancis Robinson’s opinion on Napa Cabernets fits your taste more.
+But just as our tool boxes at home aren’t limited to only a single screwdriver, so too, should we be open to the usefulness of having a variety of tools and opinions at our disposal.
+You might find that Jancis Robinson’s ideas on Napa Cabernets fit your taste more.
 Even better, you might find the tastes of your local wine shop employee and yours go hand in hand.

-But you are completely welcome to spit all that I just said right into the bucket.
+But you are entirely welcome to spit all that I just said right into the bucket.
 In fact, I couldn’t be more proud if you did.